Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Data

-A third set of \IE-only simulations (S3) was created, implementing the code presented by \citet{schuldt21}.
-To create galaxy-scale lens simulations, a lens mass distribution modelled with an SIE profile was used, with the following input parameters: lens redshift, source redshift, and velocity dispersion.
+A third set of {\IE-only} simulations (S3) was created, implementing the code presented by \citet{schuldt21}.
+To create galaxy-scale lens simulations, the same LRGs as in simulation set S1 were used.
+The lens mass distribution was modelled with {an} SIE profile, with the following input parameters: lens redshift, source redshift, and velocity dispersion.
 The lens centroid, axis ratio, and position angle were derived from the first and second brightness moments of the \Euclid VIS images.
+The source galaxies originated from the catalogue presented in \citet{schuldt21}, using images of high-redshift galaxies from the Hubble Ultra Deep Field \citep{inami2017}.
 Sources were randomly placed in the source plane, restricting the simulations to those with an Einstein radius between \mbox{\ang{;;0.5}} and \ang{;;2.5}.
 Subsequently, the sources were lensed in the image plane using the {\tt GLEE} software \citep{suyu10,suyu12}.
 Finally, the simulated lensed source image was convolved with the \Euclid PSF, rescaled according to \Euclid’s zero points, and combined with the original LRG image.
 The final simulations were given as images of \mbox{\ang{;;19}$\times$ \ang{;;19}}, with $2143$ simulations produced.\footnote{We note that due to the nature of the internal Euclid Collaboration Q1 timeline, this set of simulations was made available after many machine-learning models had started to be developed and hence was employed by fewer models.}